Rita Levi-Montalcini: Personal life and death

 Upon her death, the Mayor of Rome, Gianni Alemanno, stated it was a great loss "for all of humanity."
 He praised her as someone who represented "civic conscience, culture and the spirit of research of our time."
-Italian astrophysicist Margherita Hack told Sky TG24 TV in a tribute to her fellow scientist, "She is really someone to be admired."
-Italy's premier, Mario Monti, paid tribute to Levi-Montalcini's "charismatic and tenacious" character and for her lifelong endeavour to "defend the battles in which she believed."
+Italian astrophysicist Margherita Hack told Sky TG24 in a tribute to her fellow scientist, "She is really someone to be admired."
+Italy's prime minister, Mario Monti, paid tribute to Levi-Montalcini's "charismatic and tenacious" character and for her lifelong endeavour to "defend the battles in which she believed."
 Vatican spokesman Federico Lombardi praised Levi-Montalcini's civil and moral efforts, saying she was an "inspiring" example for Italy and the world.

 According to the former President of the Grand Orient of Italy, she was invited and participated in many cultural events organized by the main Italian Masonic organization.